 The numbers may optionally be displayed on the scale.

-[editor’s note: <<insert figure here>>]

 Comments

 The ACR method produces a high number of ratings in a brief period of time.

 ACR ratings confound the impact of the impairment with the influence of the content upon the subject (e.g., whether the subject likes or dislikes the production quality of the sequence).